 We identified three key clinical trials for dupilumab.
 Key trials for dupilumab are a phase IIb trial (Thaci) and SOLO 1 and SOLO 2, two identically designed multi-center, phase III RCTs.
 All three trials were rated good quality.
-The remaining nine trials for dupilumab include the LIBERTY AD CHRONOS trial, which only has limited results available from a press release, one phase II trial described in an abstract, four small phase I/IIa trials, and three trials of dupilumab used to treat asthma and nasal polyposis, reporting adverse events.
+The remaining nine trials for dupilumab include the LIBERTY AD CHRONOS trial, which had only limited results available from a press release until a few weeks before the public meeting, which affected its addition in some meta-analyses, one phase II trial described in an abstract, four small phase I/IIa trials, and three trials of dupilumab used to treat asthma and nasal polyposis, reporting adverse events.